 CORECHKCBOX expressions include literals (n : τ ), variables (x), addition (e1 + e2), static casts ((τ )e), dy- namic casts ( τ e) 2, the strlen operation (strlen(x)), pointer dereference and assignment (* e) and (* e1 = e2), resp.), let binding (let x = e1 in e2), conditionals (if (e) e1 else e2), memory allocation (malloc(ξ, ω)), function calls (e(e)), unchecked blocks (unchecked(x) e ), and checked blocks (checked(x) e ).

-Integer literals n are annotated with a type τ which can be either int, or ptrξ ω in the case n is being used as a heap address (this is useful for the semantics); 0 : ptrξ ω (for any ξ and ω) represents the null pointer, as usual.
+Integer literals n are annotated with a type τ, which can be either int, or ptrξ ω in the case n is being used as a heap address (this is useful for the semantics); 0 : ptrξ ω (for any ξ and ω) represents the null pointer, as usual.
 The strlen expression operates on variables x rather than arbitrary expressions to simplify managing bounds information in the type system; the more general case can be encoded with a let.
-We use a less verbose syntax for dynamic bounds casts; e.g., the following
+We use a less verbose syntax for dynamic bounds casts e.g., the following

 dyn_bounds_cast<array_ptr<τ >>(e, count(n))